o-shyshkan/test2/README.md

 2. Get all users from all databases;
 3. Get all users by user name;
 4. Get and sent information in JSON format;
-5. Docker-compose configuration for run postgreSQL with pgadmin
+5. Docker-compose configuration for run postgreSQL with pgadmin for test application

 ##**Structure:**
 * test2 - root directory for project;